RenderKit/oidn/README.md

 # Documentation

 The following [API
-documentation](https://github.com/OpenImageDenoise/oidn/blob/master/readme.pdf "Open Image Denoise Documentation") of Open Image Denoise can also be found as a [pdf document](https://github.com/OpenImageDenoise/oidn/blob/master/readme.pdf "Open Image Denoise Documentation").
+documentation](https://github.com/OpenImageDenoise/oidn/blob/master/readme.pdf "Intel Open Image Denoise Documentation") of Intel Open Image Denoise can also be found as a [pdf document](https://github.com/OpenImageDenoise/oidn/blob/master/readme.pdf "Intel Open Image Denoise Documentation").

-# Open Image Denoise API
+# Intel Open Image Denoise API

-Open Image Denoise provides a C99 API (also compatible with C++) and a C++11 wrapper API as well.
+Intel Open Image Denoise provides a C99 API (also compatible with C++) and a C++11 wrapper API as well.
 For simplicity, this document mostly refers to the C99 version of the API.

 The API is designed in an object-oriented manner, e.g. it contains device objects (`OIDNDevice` type), buffer objects (`OIDNBuffer` type),